penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions-session-properties-distribution-properties-variableperiods.md

 The total of the classes of the distribution, are divided among the periods.

-> Propeties 'weeklyStable' and 'weeklyVariable' are mutually exclusive (Schema tag 'One Of' is not specified because POJO automatic generation incompatibility).
+> Properties 'weeklyStable' and 'weeklyVariable' are mutually exclusive.
 >

 | Abstract            | Extensible | Status         | Identifiable | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |